apsolutionhungary/madskillz/Development.md

 ﻿# Development Roles

 ## Graduate Developer
-> I CHANGED a committed student of Readifarian values.
+> I am a committed student of Readifarian values.

 #### I write good quality code that can be shipped to production.
 - I am learning how to use a build and delivery pipeline.